Skip to main content

 Install runtime dependencies

-The official Hermes Agent docs list a one-line installer, setup through hermes setup and hermes model, gateway commands, and security controls such as dangerous-command approval and container isolation through the Docker terminal backend.
-Use official Hermes Agent documentation to confirm exact versions before relying on the server setup.
+The official Hermes Agent docs list a one-line CLI installer, setup through hermes setup, model selection through hermes model, tool configuration through hermes tools, gateway service commands, command approval, DM pairing, and container-isolation guidance.
+Use official Hermes Agent documentation to confirm exact versions and flags before relying on the server setup.

 Install or clone Hermes Agent